Skip to Content

 Seashell patterns can be found in various Japanese art forms, including pottery, lacquerware, and textiles.
 They are often incorporated into designs alongside other natural elements, such as waves, fish, and flowers, to create a sense of harmony and balance.

-1. Scallops (Hotate-gai): Scallops are a symbol of good luck and prosperity.
+1. Scallops (Hotate-gai): Scallops are a fan-shaped pattern and a symbol of good luck and prosperity.

 2. Abalone (Awabi-gai): Abalone shells are a symbol of good fortune and safe travels.